digitranslab/jumpstart/docs/versioned_docs/version-2.68.0/app-builder/walkthrough/sharing-apps.md

 Gitsync can be used to maintain application version control and facilitate collaborative development.

 - Click on the `Gitsync` icon in the top-bar.
-- Follow the prompts to connect your ToolJet app with a GitHub repository.
+- Follow the prompts to connect your JumpStart app with a GitHub repository.
 - Utilize git operations to manage app development across different branches and versions.

 Read more about Gitsync **[here](/docs/gitsync)**.